 38. Create an ABC's of...
 Book

-After researching and learning about a topic such as geography, matter, ancient civilizations, or even the unique history and geography of your state, have students use Wixie to create an alphabet book to share knowledge they have learned, organizing their writing using the ABC’s. (template)
+After researching and learning about a topic such as geography, gravity, energy, or even the unique history and geography of your state, have students use Wixie to create an alphabet book to share knowledge they have learned, organizing their writing using the ABC’s. (template)

 Have them each complete a book, or assign each student a single page and combine into a class book using Wixie's Import Pages feature.